daveduthie/git-notify/README.md

 ## Installation

 You'll need Roswell.
 Clone the repo somewhere Quickload can find it (for me that means symlinking my common lisp dev directory into `~/.roswell/local-projects`.
-You'll then be able to do `ros build git-notify.ros` which will produce a binary you can put anywhere.
+You'll then be able to do `ros build roswell/git-notify.ros` which will produce a binary you can put anywhere.
 (The binary doesn't run any faster unfortunately, it's just dependency-free.)

 Then add roswell's bin path to your path: